Zoetis Inc. (ZTS) Shares Up Despite Recent Market Volatility

-Zoetis Inc. (NYSE: ZTS)’s stock price has increased by 0.70 compared to its previous closing price of 163.41. however, the company has experienced a -1.48% decrease in its stock price over the last five trading days.
+Zoetis Inc. (NYSE: ZTS)’s stock price has increased by 0.25 compared to its previous closing price of 165.82. but the company has seen a 1.02% gain in its stock price over the last five trading sessions.
 Barron’s reported on 02/14/23 that Zoetis Expects Sales Growth in 2023.
 The Stock Is Rising.

 Is It Worth Investing in Zoetis Inc. (NYSE: ZTS) Right Now?

-The price-to-earnings ratio for Zoetis Inc. (NYSE: ZTS) is 36.61x, which is above its average ratio.
-Moreover, the 36-month beta value for ZTS is 0.77.
-Analysts have varying opinions on the stock, with 12 analysts rating it as a “buy,” 3 as “overweight,” 1 as “hold,” and 0 as “sell.”
+The price-to-earnings ratio for Zoetis Inc. (NYSE: ZTS) is above average at 36.98x.
+The 36-month beta value for ZTS is also noteworthy at 0.77.
+There are mixed opinions on the stock, with 12 analysts rating it as a “buy,” 3 rating it as “overweight,” 1 rating it as “hold,” and 0 rating it as “sell.”

 Sponsored